NeuroTechX/ntx_slack_archive/eegdata.md

  >Hi everyone, I have started working with the OpenBCI 8bit after a few months and the board does not connect to the dongle anymore, although the LEDs are on.
 I have changed the battery with a new one, but nothing.
 Do you have any suggestions on what to try?

+6/21/2017 4:53 PM

+ **davidevaleriani** :

+ >Hi all, I am trying to use the MNE library to extract CSP features from a 4-class MI dataset, however I get the following error:

+>
+TypeError: 'float' object cannot be interpreted as an integer

+>
+The 2-class version works perfectly.
+Do you have any example code for 4-class CSP?
+Am I missing something?